-This Academy has adopted an electronically maintained recording system called Bromcom.
-The Bromcom system is a totally secure system of record keeping which enables us to quickly encapsulate a child journey with us.
-We will ensure that a restricted number of staff will have full access to this system as named key holders.
-If concerns have been logged by staff via this process it should not be presumed that this is an instant notification that has been seen immediately.
-If appropriate the issue should not assume anything and a verbal conversation should also take place if needed for clarification.
+This school has adopted an electronically maintained recording system called Child Protection Online Management System (CPOMS).
+The CPOMS system is a totally secure system of record keeping which enables us to quickly encapsulate a child journey with us.
+All staff have access to record incidents on CPOMS, which results in automatic alerts for DSLs.
+Only DSLs have full access as named key holders to all records and the management of incidents and subsequent actions.
+The DSL and deputies record all concerns on CPOMS.
+However, if concerns have been logged by staff via this process, it should not be presumed that this is an instant notification and has been seen immediately.
+If appropriate, the person reporting should not assume anything and a verbal conversation should also take place if needed, for clarification.